List of works by J. S. Crowther

 Joseph Stretch Crowther (1820–1893), usually known as J. S. Crowther, was an English architect who practised in Manchester.

-Crowther studied under Richard Tattersall from 1838–1843.
-He worked as a managing clerk for Henry Bowman until 1846, when Bowman took him into partnership, the firm being known as Bowman and Crowther.
+Crowther studied under Richard Tattersall from 1838 to 1843.
+He then worked as a managing clerk for Henry Bowman until 1846, when Bowman took him into partnership; the firm was known as Bowman and Crowther.

-Crowther then went into independent practice, designing churches in Gothic Revival style, and villas in a variety of styles.
-He was appointed as the diocesan architect for Manchester Cathedral, and was working on the restoration of the cathedral at the time of his death, which occurred in March 1893.
+Crowther subsequently established an independent practice, designing churches in the Gothic Revival style and villas in a variety of other styles.
+He was appointed diocesan architect for Manchester Cathedral and was working on its restoration at the time of his death in March 1893.